sharecloud/sharecloud/docs/install/installation.md

 # Installation Guides

-We provide two types of installation guides:
+We provide three installation guides:

 * [General installation guide](installation_general.md): This guide is for Mac/Windows users as well as for users who only have a webspace.